Daisy (Brand New album): Background

-With writing and recording commencing almost immediately after finishing touring, the band were inspired to capture the energy of their live performances.
+With the writing and recording process commencing almost immediately after Brand New finished touring for The Devil and God Are Raging Inside Me, the band's members were inspired to capture the energy of their live performances.
 Despite having previously received acclaim for redefining their sound record-to-record, the band felt little pressure to repeat this.
-Brian Lane simply stated that as with previous recording sessions, the band had become bored of performing their older material and would naturally look to write and record songs that were different.
+Drummer Brian Lane simply stated that as with previous recording sessions, the band had become bored of performing their older material and would naturally look to write and record songs that were different.
 Guitarist Vincent Accardi commented that "after The Devil and God, the structures of songs were a bit more complex and things were a little bit delicate.
 I think we all just had a great urge to try to write simple, loud rock songs and just get the point across immediately".

-Jesse Lacey commented that being signed to major label Interscope also shaped the sessions; "we thought it‘d be more interesting to put a very un-commercial record out on a very commercial label".
-Prior to recording, Accardi had been working on material with Sapone.
-After his bandmates positively received some of the tracks he had been working on, he gained the confidence to show them more and ultimately take a larger role in writing the album's lyrics.
+Lead singer Jesse Lacey commented that being signed to major label Interscope also shaped the sessions because "we thought it‘d be more interesting to put a very un-commercial record out on a very commercial label".
+Prior to recording, Accardi had been working on material with producer Mike Sapone.
+After his bandmates positively received some of the tracks he had been working on, Accardi gained the confidence to show them more and ultimately take a larger role in writing the album's lyrics.
+"I’d say a majority of the music on this album is written by Vin," Lacey revealed.

-With previous album sessions, the band had always looked to maximize their labels resources, working with different producers and in expensive studios - but had always ended up coming back to Sapone.
+With previous album sessions, the band had always looked to maximize their labels' resources, working with different producers and in expensive studios, especially after signing to Interscope – but had always ended up coming back to Sapone.
 It was decided early on by the band that they would work with Sapone, using his studio.
 This would also allow the band to remain local to their homes while recording, and also allow them to spend their advance from the label on general living costs, as opposed to production and studio costs.